 B. All improvements related to public life, safety and health shall be completed prior to occupancy of the structures.
-Those improvements include water, sewer, power facilities, streetlights, parking lot paving and striping.
+Those improvements include water, sewer, power facilities, street paving, emergency services, streetlights, parking lot paving and striping.

-C. In the event that an applicant and/or owner cannot complete the nonlife, non-safety and non-health improvements, such as landscaping, pressurized irrigation, street lights, fencing, and other site amenities, within the time specified in the final plat approval or prior to occupancy, a surety agreement may be approved in accord with the procedures set forth in this chapter.
+C. In the event that an applicant and/or owner cannot complete the nonlife, non-safety and non-health improvements, such as landscaping, pressurized irrigation, streetlights, fencing, and other site amenities, within the time specified in the final plat signature? approval or prior to occupancy, a surety agreement may be approved in accord with the procedures set forth in this chapter.